Website Accessibility Guide: WCAG 2.2, UX and Digital Quality

 We’ve seen first-hand how small accessibility barriers can shut people out.
 In one client project, a customer using a screen reader couldn’t complete a checkout because the “Add to Basket” button wasn’t properly labelled.
 Fixing something that simple didn’t just solve a technical issue — it restored someone’s ability to shop independently.
 That’s what accessibility is really about: dignity, equality, and inclusion.

-DBETA reflection: By embedding accessibility into our DBETA Bones 8.0 and client workflows, we make sure these issues aren’t left to chance.
+DBETA reflection: By embedding accessibility into our DBETA Bones 8.0: Research-Led Framework Engineering and client workflows, we make sure these issues aren’t left to chance.
 It’s not an afterthought — it’s how we build.

 For us, accessibility is more than good practice.
 It’s part of creating the kind of internet we want to see: inclusive, ethical, and empowering.